 It’s important to keep workouts challenging, but increasing intensity and endurance dramatically can be dangerous and demotivating.

 HUR Strength Training Equipment is engineered with zero starting load and the option to automatically increase in .25 lb increments when seniors reach a plateau.
-The zero-starting load allows those who are new to strength training or recovering from injury a way to get started building the exercise habit without the danger of over exertion.
-But, the gradual automatic increases in resistance are especially important in maintain motivation.
+The zero-starting load allows those who are new to strength training or recovering from injury a way to get started building the exercise habit without the danger of over-exertion.
+But, the gradual automatic increases in resistance are especially important in maintaining motivation.

 5. Support their desire to exercise with a personalized training program.

 It takes great courage to embrace a new exercise routine at any age.
 There are so many options and questions.
 How often should they exercise and for how long?
 Should they take a class?
 Should they focus on cardio or strength training or both?
 If there are exercise machines available to them how do they use them?